 The American Legion is a nonpartisan, not-for-profit organization with great political influence perpetuated by its grass-roots involvement in the legislation process from local districts to Capitol Hill.
 Legionnaires’ sense of obligation to community, state and nation drives an honest advocacy for veterans in Washington.
 The Legion stands behind the issues most important to the nation's veterans community, backed by resolutions passed by volunteer leadership.

 We are a part of the nation’s largest wartime veteran’s service organization, members of the American Legion “Family” (Legionnaires, Sons and Auxiliary members) who have joined together to ride our motorcycles for fun and fellowship and to remember and dedicate our self to our original purpose.
 Service to Our Country.

 Blue Team 6 is Post 3 Honor Squad.
-We preform well over 150 funerals to honor our fallen comrades.
+We preform well over 180 funerals in 2018 to honor our fallen comrades.
 We also attend events that require the presentation of our flag.
+Total of 221

 “To convince the President of the United States to designate a state funeral for the last Medal of Honor recipient from World War II, as a final salute to the 16 million men and women of the greatest generation who served in our armed forces from 1941 to 1945.”

 The American Legion was chartered by Congress in 1919 as a patriotic veterans organization.
 Focusing on service to veterans, servicemembers and communities, the Legion evolved from a group of war-weary veterans of World War I into one of the most influential

 nonprofit groups in the United States.
 Membership swiftly grew to over 1 million, and local posts sprang up across the country.
 Today, membership stands at over 2.4 million in 14,000 posts worldwide.
 The posts are organized into 55 departments: one each for the 50 states, along with the District of Columbia, Puerto Rico, France, Mexico and the Philippines.